 How to Meet B2B Marketing Metric Goals with Just One Person — Hint: You Can’t!
 [INFOGRAPHIC]

-When B2Bs in growth mode decide to invest more in ‘marketing’, most want to focus on tangible, tactical things they can do right away to get results.
-Makes sense.
-But a strategy and plan is needed to shape and define that work, so that it’s not just a bunch of ideas that ultimately don’t get results.
+Consider: When B2Bs in growth mode decide to invest more in ‘marketing’, it’s natural to want to focus on tangible, tactical things they can do right away to get results.
+But a strategy and plan is needed to shape and define the work, so that it’s not just a bunch of ideas that ultimately don’t get results.